 March 23, 2022

-I had thought the night before was windy, but last night was nothing short of amazing!
-We must have been camped in a natural wind tunnel with the winds traveling down off the mountain and being funneled over the small saddle we had chosen for camp.
+I had thought the night before was windy, but last night was amazing!
+We must have been camped in a natural wind tunnel with the winds traveling down the mountain and funneling over the small saddle we had chosen for camp.
 We packed up on our bed or rock in record time, and got moving, seeking a reprieve from the fierce gusts!

-After a little persuasion, I got Cricket to move back to the larger and warmer privy where we took a break and had a snack.
+After a little persuasion, I got Cricket to move back to the larger and warmer privy, where we took a break and had a snack.
 I am never proud when I’m cold.
-I’ll take warmth wherever I can find it, and in this case, it was a warm privy.
+I’ll take warmth wherever I can find it; in this case, it was a warm privy.

 We added all of our layers in the privy, said a quick goodbye to the other hiker whose name Cricket knew, and then started our descent from the cold mountain top.
 I’m glad we did not camp up there.

 Manning Camp is not actually at the very top of Mica Mountain, so we hiked to the top for stunning views before heading down to tiny Italian Spring.
-The small green pool was hidden in some grass, but I spotted it as we passed, and we stopped to filter half water, half green scum before continuing on down.
-The descent was pretty amazing, with views for forever over the dry, grassy desert ahead.
+The small green pool was hidden in some grass, but I spotted it as we passed, and we stopped to filter half water and half green scum before continuing on down.
+The descent was amazing, with views forever over the dry, grassy desert ahead.

-We hiked through patches of ice and snow up over the top of Mica Mountain, and it was amazing to watch Cricket stomp right through them while I moaned, groaned, and screeched as I busted my ass more than once.
-Cricket lives in Montana and is pretty comfortable in snow and ice, at least that is what I told myself as she forged on ahead.
+We hiked through patches of ice and snow over the top of Mica Mountain, and it was amazing to watch Cricket stomp right through them while I moaned, groaned, and screeched as I busted my ass more than once.
+Cricket lives in Montana and is pretty comfortable in snow and ice; at least, that is what I told myself as she forged ahead.

-We stopped about an hour later for lunch, in a small flat open area on the side of the mountain.
+We stopped about an hour later for lunch in a small flat open area on the side of the mountain.
 My new favorite snack was an Onion Soup Dip recipe from backcountryfoodie.com.
-I mixed onion soup mix and sour cream powder with some packs of Mayonnaise and then broke up pita chips in it, mixed it all up, and ate it with a spoon.
+I mixed onion soup mix and sour cream powder with some packs of Mayonnaise and then broke up pita chips, mixed it all up, and ate it with a spoon.
 Yum!
 In this heat, the salt and carbs kept my energy levels up.

 A couple of other hikers were getting water also, and Cricket went over to chat with them while I moved further down to filter water.
-I always say hello, but don’t usually feel the desire to chit chat, which is probably one of the reasons I enjoy backpacking.
-Fortunately, Cricket was with me so if I did need any hiker information then she would let me know.
+I always say hello, but don’t usually feel the desire to chit-chat, which is probably one of the reasons I enjoy backpacking.
+Fortunately, Cricket was with me, so if I needed any hiker information, she would let me know.

 Cricket was very social and went down the standard list of questions with every person we met – Where do you live?
 What is your name?
 Where are you from?
 There were many more questions, but I was usually long gone before she had finished chatting.
 I would get the lowdown once we met again.

-I really am an introvert, but when I do meet people and ask questions they usually have nothing to do with hiking.
-People are interesting and I want to know about them and their backgrounds.
+I am an introvert, but when I meet people and ask questions, they usually have nothing to do with hiking.
+People are interesting, and I want to know about them and their backgrounds.
 I already know about hiking, so my questions are usually about everything else.
 The shuttle driver in Patagonia is a good example.
 How did you build your straw bale home?
 Has the local copper mine impacted the area?
 Why are the oak trees dying?
 I want answers to questions I know nothing about.

-After getting water, we had reached the witching hour – 5 PM.
-Cricket found a small campsite above the water, but although we could fit two tents, it would be tight and the snoring would keep me awake all night, even with my earplugs, so we continued searching.
+After getting water, we reached the witching hour – 5 PM.
+Cricket found a small campsite above the water, but although we could fit two tents, it would be tight, and the snoring would keep me awake all night, even with my earplugs, so we continued searching.

 About a half-hour later, just before another big drop, we found a great grassy camping location with plenty of spots to set up.
 I set up, ate my Stowaway Gourmet Wild Boar and Beans (awesome!), and headed down the trail to watch the sunset.
 Cricket had settled into her tarp tent for the night.

 I was excited about tomorrow.
-When I had last hiked the AZT I had hiked from the southern terminus to Reddington Pass before leaving the trail due to Covid.
-Tomorrow morning we would hike past Reddington Pass and I would once again be in new territory!
+When I had last hiked the AZT, I had hiked from the southern terminus to Reddington Pass before leaving the trail due to Covid.
+Tomorrow morning we would hike past Reddington Pass, and I would again be in new territory!